I was in tears on my neighbour’s doorstep

 - Laughter protects the heart, burns calories and relaxes your entire body.

-- It’s fun to be around people who have a sense of humour.
+- It’s fun to be around people with a sense of humour.

 - It makes problems seem easier to deal with.
 My post How Belly Aching Laughter Helps You Resolve a Problem will give you more specific information.

-So, improving your sense of humour can have benefits in just about every aspect of your life.
+So, you can safely improve your sense of humour knowing you’ll reap the benefits in just about every aspect of your life.

 What other reasons do you need to improve your sense of humour?